 - Playing games and activities on grassy park spaces

 - Fishing from the jetty

-The street where Mission Bay Drive and Mission Boulevard intersect has the most restaurants.
+The street where Mission Bay Drive and Mission Blvd intersect has the most restaurants.
 Bike rentals and surf shops offering lessons and camps are also located in the area surrounding the park and along the boardwalk.
 This beach is staffed with lifeguards and features bonfire pits near lifeguard towers.

 Offering a slower pace than that of bustling Mission Beach, South Mission Beach runs from San Fernando Place at the south edge of Belmont Park to the jetty along Mission Bay’s Entrance Channel.
 Many of San Diego’s beachfront vacation rental homes are located here.

 One of the widest beaches in San Diego, South Mission Beach is a popular spot for outdoor sports such as sand volleyball with several nets already set up, over-the-line beach softball, and a couple of adjacent basketball courts for a pick-up game.